nrwl/nx/docs/shared/configuration/projectjson.md

 ## Project Configuration

 The `project.json` file contains configuration specific to its project.
 This file is often created when you use Nx Plugins.
-Everything you can configure in `package.json` you can also configure in `project.json`.
-In addition, you can configure custom executors, which are used instead of npm scripts.
+It configures custom executors, which are used instead of npm scripts.
 Custom executors are typed, toolable and provide a lot more flexibility for running long-live processes.
 They are also more composable.

 If you satisfied with npm scripts though, you will never see a `project.json` file in your workspace.
 But we encourage